WizardLM: Empowering large pre-trained language models to follow complex instructions: Related Work

-\paragraph{Open domain instruction fine-tune} Our work belongs to this research line.
+\paragraph{Open domain instruction tuning} Our work belongs to this research line.
 OpenAI has hired many annotators and written many instructions with corresponding correct responses.
 These human-created instructions have diverse forms and rich task types.
 Based on this dataset, OpenAI trained GPT-3~\cite{brown2020language} into InstructGPT~\cite{ouyang2022training}, which can process a variety of real user instructions and led to the success of ChatGPT.
+Orca~\cite{mukherjee2023orca} learns not only the superficial response text from LLMs, but also captures complex reasoning process signals.
 Since these outstanding works from OpenAI were not open-sourced, Alpaca~\cite{alpaca} and Vicuna~\cite{vicuna2023} subsequently actively explored open-domain instruction fine-tuning based on the open-source LLM LLaMA~\cite{touvron2023llama}.
 Alpaca used a dataset of 50k instructions generated from a limited (e.g., 175 samples) seed set of manually-written instructions.
-Vicuna used 70k user-shared conversations with ChatGPT collected from ShareGPT.com.
 Our work is different from InstructGPT and Vicuna in that we use AI-generated data for instruction fine-tuning.
 Unlike Alpaca’s self-instruct~\cite{wang2022self} generation method, \name{} can control the difficulty and complexity level of the generated instructions.